abaisero/baise.ro/app/pages/haiku.md

 .haiku
 A most honest wish.
-I hope you do not desire
+I hope, may you not desire
 what you can't achieve.

-.haiku
+; .haiku
-You've planned the journey,
+; You've planned the journey,
-You want the prize.
+; You want the prize.
 So what now?
-Where is your first step?
+; Where is your first step?

 .haiku
 Days, weeks, months or years.